mantidproject/mantid/docs/source/concepts/CrystalField.rst

 Appendix A: Wybourne Normalisation
 ----------------------------------

-It turns out that the spherical harmonic functions :math:`Y_{lm}` is not the most convenient form in which to express the expansion of the crystal field potential when we want to transform it into a Hamiltonian operator matrix.
+It turns out that the spherical harmonic functions :math:`Y_{lm}` are not the most convenient form in which to express the expansion of the crystal field potential when we want to transform it into a Hamiltonian operator matrix.
 Instead, an alternative *normalisation* convention, called the *Wybourne* normalisation after `[Wybourne65]`_, is used, where the crystal field potential is expressed in terms of the functions